nanisrikanthvaddi/singtel-java-test/README.md

 	Answers :
 		 - when we  want to implement the  common characteristics of item/bird/class , Best way to wwrite the interface

+3. Now how would you model a rooster?

+	 Answers :  Same as 2nd question answer either interface or abstact class need to implement for common qualities